Grenda Corporation: History

 In 1977 bodybuilder Volgren was formed in Dandenong.
 Because Grenda held the Volvo Buses dealership in Victoria, only chassis from this manufacturer were bodied until 1989 when the dealership was relinquished.

 In 1995 Grenda Corporation formed Australian Transit Enterprises, a joint venture with Hornibrook Bus Lines and Kefford Corporation that operates SouthLink in Adelaide and Path Transit in Perth.

-In November 2011 Grenda Transit (bus operations) was purchased by Ventura Bus Lines.
-In December 2011 Volgren was sold to Brazilian bus manufacturer Marcopolo.
+In November 2011, it was announced that Grenda Transit (bus operations) would be purchased by Ventura Bus Lines.
+The purchase was finalised in January 2012.
+In December 2011, Volgren was sold to Brazilian bus manufacturer Marcopolo.